-- Generally, in the first lecture hour we will introduce a geographical concept or theory of tourism, and discuss ideas reflected in the weekly readings; - Generally, in the second hour we will consider this concept/theory in real world settings;
+• Generally, in the lectures we will introduce a geographical concept or theory of tourism, and discuss ideas reflected in the weekly readings.
+We will then consider this concept/theory in real world settings.
+In the tutorial time you will be presented with (and work on) Assignments and Mini-Assignments (you will also need to work outside of the tutorial time on the Assignments).

-• The tutorial hour will be spent on a short mini-assignment or quiz, as laid out in the syllabus.